money-on-chain/OMoC-Decentralized-Oracle/README.md

 # MONEY ON CHAIN

-**Descentralized Oracle System**
+**Decentralized Oracle System**

 ## Overview

-This repository contains the source code for the Money On Chain Descentralized Oracle system.

-The objective of this system is to provide on-chain price for our tokens in a trustless decentralized manner.
+The objective of this system is to provide on-chain price for our tokens in a trust-less decentralized manner.

 We describe the different components involved in this system and their interaction.

+This repository contains the **Smart Contracts**' source code ***only*** and its related utilities and tests.
+The off-chain part of this system is available at [money-on-chain/OMoC-Node](https://github.com/money-on-chain/OMoC-Node).

 ## Components